volk22kamin/cp_assignment/README.md

 1. **Backend S3 Module** (`infra/backend-s3/`): Creates the S3 bucket for storing Terraform state.
 This module itself stores its state **locally** in `infra/backend-s3/terraform.tfstate`.
 2. **Main Infrastructure** (`infra/`): Uses the S3 backend created by the backend-s3 module to store its state remotely.

+**Note on State Locking**: This setup does not use DynamoDB for state locking.
+Since this is a single-developer environment with no automated Terraform runs in the CI/CD pipeline, state locking is not necessary.
+In a production environment with multiple developers or automated Terraform deployments, DynamoDB state locking should be added to prevent concurrent state modifications.

 ### Initial Setup

 First, create the S3 backend bucket: